CSCAR/workshop-stata-intro/stata_markdown/01-basics.md

 fashion only when included at the top of a Do-file.

-Best practices is to always include a `version ##.#` line at the top of each Do-file, but if its code that will continue to see use, you should test it with the newer releases and update the code as neccessary!
+Best practices is to always include a `version ##.#` line at the top of each Do-file, but if its code that will continue to see use, you should test it with the newer releases and update the code as necessary!

 ^#^^#^ Basic command syntax